 |YouTube channel||Number of subscribers|

-|SET India||74.9 million|
+|SET India||101 million|

-|YouTube Movies||114 million|
+|YouTube Movies||134 million|

-10. WWE (62 million subscribers)
+10. Sports (74.9 million subscribers)

-9. 5-Minute Crafts (67.1 million subscribers)
+9. WWE (75.5 million subscribers)

-8. SET India (74.9 million subscribers)
+6. SET India (101 million subscribers)

-5. Cocomelon — Nursery Rhymes (86.3 million subscribers)
+5. Cocomelon — Nursery Rhymes (108 million subscribers)

 Originally called ABCkidTV, Cocomelon is one of the longest-running top channels on YouTube.
 It published its first video in September 2006, and while it experienced steady growth over the years, its popularity exploded in 2017.
 That’s when it began garnering more than 100,000 new subscribers a month.

-4. PewDiePie (105 million subscribers)
+4. PewDiePie (109 million subscribers)

-Created in 2010 by Swedish comedian Felix Arvid Ulf Kjellberg, the PewDiePie YouTube channel is best known for its “Let’s Play” videos and blogs, as well as Kjellberg’s following.
+Created in 2010 by Swedish comedian Felix Arvid Ulf Kjellberg, the PewDiePie YouTube channel is best known for its Let’s Play videos and blogs, as well as Kjellberg’s following.

 After dropping out of college to focus on creating content, PewDiePie surpassed 1 million subscribers just two years after his channel’s creation.
 Kjellberg’s influence on the social network has also had a positive effect on the sales of indie video games, particularly Goat Simulator and McPixel.

-He maintained a feud with the now-most-subscribed channel, T-Series, throughout much of 2018.
+He maintained a feud with the now-most-subscribed-to channel, T-Series, throughout much of 2018.
 They stole the top position from each other multiple times, but Kjellberg eventually capitulated and has now fallen far enough behind that it would take something quite special for him to retake the top spot.

 That said, his subscriber numbers are still strong.
-They remain at a steady 105 million subscribers in June.
+They remain at a steady 109 million subscribers in April.

-3. Music (111 million subscribers)
+3. Music (114 million subscribers)

-2. YouTube Movies (114 million subscribers)
+2. YouTube Movies (134 million subscribers)

-1. T-Series (143 million subscribers)
+1. T-Series (179 million subscribers)

 Although the T-Series channel launched in 2006 (YouTube started in 2005), the T-Series company, which runs the channel, opened its doors in the 1980s.
 The company’s breakthrough came in 1990, with the film soundtrack album Aashiqui.
-The soundtrack sold more than 20 million units in India, making it the best-selling Bollywood album of all time.
+The soundtrack sold more than 20 million units in India, making it the bestselling Bollywood album of all time.